Ravend-Biacala/bookmarks/c_19_presentation_script.md

 ## Slide 1: Intro - Dale

 Hello, good evening everyone.
-We are the first group and we’re here to present our 2020 intern project challenge.
-My Name is Draven Dale Calabia and I'm joint with Ali, Lara, Sophie, Graham, Brian and Monika
+We’re the first group and our group name is Quaranteam. and we’re here to present our 2020 intern project challenge.
+My Name is Dale and I’m joint with Ali, Lara, Sophie, Graham, Brian and Monika.

-Our topic of discussion is as you can see on the screen.
-In short, we’re being asking, what do we believe that future workforce will look like post-covid 19 and how important we think it is to maintain social interactions.
+Our topic of discussion is as you can see on the screen. what do we believe that future workforce will look like and how important it is to maintain social interactions.

-We believe that working from home will play a vital role in the future.
 To further strengthen our points, we’ve made a short survey that we gave to our colleges and friends outside of fidelity.
 And you’ll hear us reference this survey throughout our presentation.
-But one of our most important questions on our our survey is

 ## Slide 2: Survey - Dale

+So We believe that working from home will play a vital role in the future.
-What are the TOP THREE biggest challenges you are currently facing while working remotely?
+And in our survey, we asked What are the TOP THREE biggest challenges you are currently facing while working remotely?
-So we gave them some options to choose from like internet connectivity, childcare, social interaction.
-The top 3 problems were Communication, keeping a regular schedule and your work environment.
-So throughout our survey we focused on these 3 points and gave our solutions based on our thoughts and survey results.
+So we gave them a bunch of some options to choose from.

+And the top 3 problems were Communication, keeping a regular schedule and your work environment.
+We based our solutions and Ideas of our presentation around these 3 points.

 ## Slide 3: The New Normal - Sophie

-Within 2 weeks fidelity ireland went fully remote, meaning approximately 1100 employees are working from home.
-The covid 19 pandemic has affected us all yet fidelity;s quick thinking and agile workforce kept up momentum and proved that with the right equipment and constant streams of communication and support we are able to work efficiently from home without damaging fidelitys reputation or customer satisfaction.
+Within 2 weeks fidelity Ireland went fully remote, meaning approximately 1100 employees are working from home.
+The covid 19 pandemic has affected us all yet fidelity’s quick thinking and agile workforce kept up momentum and proved that with the right equipment and constant streams of communication and support we are able to work efficiently from home without damaging fidelity's reputation or customer satisfaction.

 My internship experience will differ to any past fidelity interns as I never got to see the office.
-I started in fidelity in mid april in the height on the pandemic.
+I started in fidelity in mid April in the height on the pandemic.
 I was fully on boarded virtually meaning hours of intense online training using tools such as teams and zoom.
 On average fidelity use up to 4million zoom minutes a day worldwide which shows the constant stream on communication and level of interactions the company still have day to day.

-Im very lucky to have gained the experience of working through covid 19 as many other college student had their internships cancelled as they business was unable to give adequate training virtually.
+I'm very lucky to have gained the experience of working through covid 19 as many other college student had their internships cancelled as they business was unable to give adequate training virtually.
 The fact that fidelity were hiring and not firing over the last few months shows that even though working from home may be the new normal its business as usual.

 ## Slide 4: How will decentralised teams collaborate? - Graham